flatpickles/flatpickles.com/README.md

 ## Ideas / considerations
 * WritingDisplay & NoteDisplay are similar but intentionally different.
 Maybe these should be consolidated, as a component and/or into the same design.
 * Better original date display within NoteDisplay
+* Display only the first part of especially long notes on the main notes page
+* Return to whichever notes page we came from on [Back to Notes and Such] (re: pagination)

 ## Packages added
 * npm i -D @sveltejs/adapter-vercel